Items filtered by date: January 2025

 Highly active – Children who are very active are among the most susceptible in experiencing Sever’s disease, because of the stress and tension placed on their feet.

 If you have any questions, please feel free to contact our offices located in Brooklyn, New York, NY .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle injuries.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 The Healing Benefits of Foot Baths